 You can choose to have your monthly payments on the 1st, 6th, 15th, or 25th each month.

 - Call (01273) 291291 to set up a Direct Debit over the phone.
 Please have your bill and your bank account details ready when you call.

 - Alternatively, you can download, print and return a Council Tax Direct Debit Instruction form [PDF 127KB] or email us to ask for a Direct Debit form to be posted out to you: email@example.com

 If you need to change your direct debit bank details or change the date of the direct debit please ring us on (01273) 291291.

 Debit and credit card payments online

 You can pay with a debit or credit card through our secure server by clicking on the pay your bills online button to the right.
-(American Express and Diners Club cards are not accepted.)
+(Diners Club cards are not accepted.)

 The Payment Type to select is 'Council Tax'.

 The payment reference to use is your Council Tax account number.
 If you provide your email address, you can select the option to be sent an automated receipt for your payment.
 You can also print your receipt from the screen using the Print button.

 Debit and credit card payments by phone (open 24 hrs)